 Weber Genesis II has a choice of 3 or 4 burners, each with a BTU of 12,000 BTUs

-The grill comes in a 3-burner model, and also a 4-burner offering.
+The Genesis comes in a 3-burner model, and also a 4-burner offering.
 Each burner has about 12,000 BTUs of cooking power.

 Something that I’ve found concerning, and is a common problem with Weber’s outdoor propane grills, is that its maximum BTU output is lower than a lot of its rivals.
 As a result, maximum temperature levels are quite low for a gas grill.